 Jobs Threatened By End Of Stimulus Fund

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Melissa Block.

-DAVID GREENE, host:
+DAVID GREENE, Host:

 A federal program that's provided thousands of jobs for low-income people is now on the chopping block, and that brought workers, employers, activists, also Philadelphia Mayor Michael Nutter to Washington today with a message for Congress.

-NPR's Cheryl Corley reports.
+GREENE: NPR's Cheryl Corley reports.

-That's how David Sullivan, who'd been unemployed for two years, got his maintenance job at a small Comfort Suites Hotel on Chicago's Michigan Avenue.
+CHERYL CORLEY: That's how David Sullivan, who'd been unemployed for two years, got his maintenance job at a small Comfort Suites Hotel on Chicago's Michigan Avenue.

 CORLEY: Comfort Suites general manager Natalie Furka says in addition to Sullivan, the hotel was able to add three more people to its staff, including a housekeeper and two welcome ambassadors normally employed at more posh hotels.

-But Illinois has already sent out pink slips to thousands of workers announcing the fund's September 30th end.
+CORLEY: But Illinois has already sent out pink slips to thousands of workers announcing the fund's September 30th end.
 Sheena Howard has worked at Benford, Brown & Associates, a small Chicago accounting firm, since May and had hoped to be there longer.

-LaDonna Pavetti with the Center on Budget and Policy Priorities says the 37 states that operate subsidized employment programs have helped about 247,000 people survive this rocky economy, and it would be unfortunate if Congress doesn't extend the subsidy.
+SHEENA HOWARD: LaDonna Pavetti with the Center on Budget and Policy Priorities says the 37 states that operate subsidized employment programs have helped about 247,000 people survive this rocky economy, and it would be unfortunate if Congress doesn't extend the subsidy.

-Ms. LaDONNA PAVETTI (Center on Budget and Policy Priorities): It would be different if the unemployment rate was sort of coming down at a rapid pace, but it's not.
+DONNA PAVETTI: It would be different if the unemployment rate was sort of coming down at a rapid pace, but it's not.

-Sue Tuffin heads of the Mesa County Workforce Center in Grand Junction, Colorado, where unemployment has floated around 10 percent for more than a year and a half.
+CORLEY: Sue Tuffin heads of the Mesa County Workforce Center in Grand Junction, Colorado, where unemployment has floated around 10 percent for more than a year and a half.

 CORLEY: And Linda Martin, the director of Family Assistance in South Carolina, says that state's welfare caseload dropped a thousand cases because of the subsidized jobs program.

-Cheryl Corley, NPR News, Chicago.
+CORLEY: Cheryl Corley, NPR News, Chicago.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.